FreeBSD (Encrypted)

 To undo the configuration changes to local_unbound, simply run this command to restore the original files and restart local_unbound:

-sudo mv /var/unbound/forward-ORIG.conf /var/unbound/forward.conf && sudo mv /var/unbound/unbound-ORIG.conf /var/unbound/unbound.conf && sudo service local_unbound restart
+mv /var/unbound/forward-ORIG.conf /var/unbound/forward.conf && mv /var/unbound/unbound-ORIG.conf /var/unbound/unbound.conf && service local_unbound restart

 Questions?
 Issues?
 Didn't work?
 Contact us!